danielbodart/junit-interface/README.txt

 "JUnitFrameworkNoMarker".
 This causes all top-level classes built from the test sources to be recognized as potential test cases.
 Classes with a @SuiteClasses annotation are not passed to JUnit to avoid running test cases twice.

+== Publishing ==

+In order to publish the jar somewhere you can either update the project file to override the publishTo property or add a resolver file (.resolver by default, configurable with the property 'resolver.path').
+The resolver file is of the form:

+    resolver.name=Example Resolver
+    resolver.host=example.com
+    resolver.port=22
+    resolver.path=/path/to/publish/into/
+    resolver.type=sftp|ssh